• Scripting and Programming for OpenFOAM

 A short and detailed presentation on C++ programming methods and its implementation in OpenFOAM can be found here.

 github.com/ UnnamedMoose/ BasicOpenFOAMProgrammingTutorials provides a good starting point for those looking to develop apps in OpenFOAM.
-Some codes from this repository has also been included in later section of this page.
+Some codes from this repository have also been included in later section of this page.

 Ubuntu on WSL (Windows Sub-system for Linux) uses g++ to compile C++ codes.
 Use command `whereis g++` to check if g++ is installed or not.
 If not, use command `sudo apt-get install g++` to install the compiler. g++ hello.cpp: to complie the code, use command ./a.out to run the compiled code (a.out is the default name of executable). g++ hello.cpp -o hello: to name the executable 'hello'.
 Use ./hello to run the executable created.